-POLICY ST H1 The local planning authority will support residential single family or duplex units that adhere to the stipulat specified in this Development Order.

-POLICY ST H2 In order to satisfy housing demand a mixture of housing types will be encouraged.

-POLICY ST H3 Proposals for change of use of a residential property to a non-residential use will only be permitted if the non-residential activity is compatible with the residential character of the area.

-POLICY ST H4 In dealing with application for multi-family developments the planning authority will take into consideration the guidelines provided in Appendix 11.

-POLICY ST H5 New residential proposals and extensions must adhere to the lot coverage requirements provided and maintain the distance between buildings and property boundaries as stipulated in the Appendices of this order.
+The local planning authority will support residential single family or duplex units that adhere to the stipulation specified in this Development Order.
+In order to satisfy housing demand a mixture of housing types will be encouraged.
+Proposals for change of use of a residential property to a non-residential use will only be permitted if the non- residential activity is compatible with the residential character of the area.
+In dealing with application for multi-family developments the planning authority will take into consideration the guidelines provided in Appendix 11.
+New residential proposals and extensions must adhere to the lot coverage requirements provided and maintain the distance between buildings and property boundaries as stipulated in the Appendices of this order.